krzemienski/awesome-from-stars/README.md

 * [linuxserver/docker-code-server](https://github.com/linuxserver/docker-code-server): None
 * [martijnvwezel/docker-compose-gitlab-owncloud](https://github.com/martijnvwezel/docker-compose-gitlab-owncloud): An docker compose file for booting gitlab and owncloud with a postsql database with letsencrypt
 * [francescou/docker-compose-ui](https://github.com/francescou/docker-compose-ui): web interface for Docker Compose
-* [ufoscout/docker-compose-wait](https://github.com/ufoscout/docker-compose-wait): A simple script to wait for other docker images to be started while using docker-compose
+* [ufoscout/docker-compose-wait](https://github.com/ufoscout/docker-compose-wait): A simple script to wait for other docker images to be started while using docker-compose (or Kubernetes or docker stack or whatever)
 * [francescou/docker-continuous-deployment](https://github.com/francescou/docker-continuous-deployment): continuous deployment of a microservices application with Docker
 * [docker/docker-credential-helpers](https://github.com/docker/docker-credential-helpers): Programs to keep Docker login credentials safe by storing in platform keystores
 * [Eyevinn/docker-dash-packager](https://github.com/Eyevinn/docker-dash-packager): Open source MPEG DASH packager for live and VOD